Octree-AI-Latex-Editor/tools/README.md

 ## AI Features

-The Image to LaTeX converter uses **GPT-4o-mini** to process images of handwritten math and equations:
+Both converters use **GPT-4o-mini** to process images and PDFs with mathematical content:

+### Image to LaTeX
-- Drag and drop images or click to upload
+- Drag and drop images (JPEG, PNG) or click to upload
-- Supports JPEG, PNG, PDF formats
 - AI-powered conversion to complete LaTeX documents
 - Code/Preview toggle with professional PDF rendering
 - Preview caching for instant tab switching
 - Export as LaTeX (.tex), PDF, or Image (JPG)
 - One-click "Open in Octree" integration

+### PDF to LaTeX
+- Upload PDF documents with mathematical equations
+- Same powerful AI conversion and preview features
+- Extract LaTeX code from academic papers, textbooks, or notes

 ## Tech Stack